-Claudine first joined the Digital Impact Alliance in October 2017, shortly after receiving a dual masters in international relations and public relations from the Maxwell School and S.I.
+Claudine first joined the Digital Impact Alliance in October 2017, after receiving a dual masters in international relations and public relations from the Maxwell School and S.I.
 Newhouse School at Syracuse University.
 After working as a Program Coordinator and Researcher for DIAL’s Business Operations, she is currently working with the Principles of Digital Development.
 As manager, she shapes and delivers DIAL’s strategy for enabling the digital development community’s capacity through the adoption of good practice and collaboration.
 She facilitates partnerships and promotes best practice standards between funders, implementers, governments and other actors, in order to achieve greater collective impact.